caiguanhao/panoramas/README.md

 PANORAMAS
 =========

+Make sure you have installed uglify-js and less:

+    npm -g i uglify-js less

-To generate or update assets:
+To generate or update css/js files:

     make

-To serve:
+To serve the web site locally:

     make s